New Year's Eve Fun Facts

 The first recorded New Year's celebration dates back 4,000 years to Babylon, when the first moon after the spring equinox marked a new year.
 In 46 B.C., Julius Caesar created a calendar with Jan.
 1 as the first day of the year, partly to honor Janus, the month's namesake and god of beginnings.

 When fireworks were banned in 1907—just three years after the first New Year's Eve celebration in Times Square—officials lowered a ball from a flagpole to signal the end of one year and the start of another.
 In 1907, the New Year's orb was composed of iron and wood and weighed 700 pounds.
-Today's ball contains 32,256 LED lights and 2,668 crystals, tipping the scale at 11,875 pounds.
-This year, the Waterford crystal ball will have 288 new crystal panels to replace the old ones, with doves chiseled into them to mark the theme "Let There Be Peace."
+Today's ball contains 32,256 LED lights and 2,688 crystals, tipping the scale at 11,875 pounds.
+This year, the Waterford crystal ball will feature a series of intricate wedges to resemble a kaleidoscope as part of the "Gift of Imagination" theme.

 While an estimated 1 billion people worldwide watch the Times Square ball drop, thousands of others tune in to the widely popular Japanese show Kohaku Uta Gassen.
 The show features two teams of celebrity musicians that compete in a series of sing-offs.
 While most of the artists are Japanese stars, past American participants include Paul Simon and Cyndi Lauper.